BenjaminKobjolke/screenshot-cropper/README.md

     - A text layer named "Share Video Link!" becomes `lang_share_video_link` in the PSD
     - The template.json entry: `"share_video_link": "Share Video Link!"`

+    **Visual Editor Mode**

+    To visually configure crop settings, screenshot position, and size without manually editing the JSON, use the `--editor` flag:

+    ```
+    python main.py --directory path/to/your/directory --editor
+    ```

+    This launches a GUI window where you can:

+    -   **Adjust crop settings**: Set top, left, right, and bottom crop values with instant preview
+    -   **Position the screenshot**: Drag or use spinboxes to set where the cropped screenshot appears on the background
+    -   **Scale the screenshot**: Adjust width (height auto-calculated to preserve aspect ratio)
+    -   **Position the overlay**: If an overlay is configured, adjust its position

+    **Editor Controls:**

+    -   **Click** on a layer to select it
+    -   **Drag** to move the selected layer
+    -   **Mouse wheel** on screenshot to adjust its width
+    -   **Arrow keys**: Nudge selected layer by 1 pixel
+    -   **Shift+Arrow keys**: Nudge by 10 pixels
+    -   **Ctrl+S**: Save configuration to JSON
+    -   **Zoom controls**: Adjust preview zoom level

+    The editor requires at least a background image (`bg.png` or as specified in config) and a screenshot in `input/screenshots/` to preview.
+Place a sample image (PNG/JPG) in the screenshots folder before launching the editor.

+    Changes are saved directly to `screenshot-cropper.json` when you click Save or press Ctrl+S.

 3. Cropped images will be saved in an `output` subdirectory.

 ## Configuration (`screenshot-cropper.json`)